Hometown: Baltimore, MD

-Mr. Johnson joined Pennsylvania Ballet II in September 2003 and was invited to become an Apprentice with Pennsylvania Ballet in May 2004.
-He was promoted to Soloist in 2009 and to Principal Dancer for the 2012-2013 Season.
-He has performed principal roles in Robert Weiss’ Messiah, Christopher Wheeldon's Swan Lake (Prince Siegfried), Jerome Robbins’ Afternoon of a Faun, and George Balanchine’s The Nutcracker® Ô (Cavalier), Allegro Brillante, Square Dance, The Prodigal Son, Rubies from Jewels, Stravinsky Violin Concerto, and A Midsummer Night’s Dream (Oberon).
-His featured roles include William Forsythe’s The Vertiginous Thrill of Exactitude, Matthew Neenan’s Keep and Beside them, they dwell, Jerome Robbins’ N.Y.
-Export: Opus Jazz (Statics), Giselle (Peasant Pas de Deux), Balanchine’s The Four Temperaments (Phlegmatic), and Jiří Kylián’s Forgotten Land (Red Couple) and Petite Mort.
+Jermel came to Pennsylvania Ballet in September 2003 as a member of PBII.
+He was invited to join the company as an apprentice in 2004 and promoted to corps de ballet for the 2007/2008 season.
+In 2009, Jermel was promoted to soloist and then to principal dancer for the 2012/2013 season.
+As a principal dancer, Jermel has performed a variety of roles, including Robert Weiss’ Messiah, Christopher Wheeldon’s Swan Lake (Prince Siegfried), Jerome Robbins’ Afternoon of a Faun, and George Balanchine’s The Nutcracker® (Cavalier).
+His featured roles include such works as William Forsythe’s The Vertiginous Thrill of Exactitude, Matthew Neenan’s Keep, Jerome Robbins’ N.Y.
+Export: Opus Jazz (Statics), and Jiří Kylián’s Petite Mort.

-During the 2007-2008 Season, Mr. Johnson received audience and critical acclaim for his performances at City Center in Manhattan and in the world premiere of Neenan's Pampeana No. 2 in Philadelphia.
-In October 2008, Mr. Johnson received a prestigious Ballet Fellowship from the Princess Grace Foundation-USA, which supported his salary for the season and will support his choreographic endeavors in the future.
-The performances of Jermel Johnson, principal dancer, are underwritten by Gladys M. Black.
+During the 2007/2008 season, Jermel received audience and critical acclaim alike, not only for his standout performances at City Center in New York that November but also in Philadelphia later that spring while performing the world premiere of Matthew Neenan’s Pampeana No. 2.
+In October 2008, Jermel received a prestigious ballet fellowship from the Princess Grace Foundation – USA, which supported his salary for the season and will support his choreographic endeavors in the future.